-During the pandemic in 2020 and 2021, over 127,300 new .ie domains were registered.
-These new registrations reflected the impact of Covid-19, which acted as a digital accelerant for businesses.
+During the pandemic in 2020 and 2021, over 127,300 new ie domains were registered.
+These new registrations reflected the impact of Covid-19, which acted as a digital accelerant for businesses who migrated online, many for the first time, in direct response to the lockdowns.
+In 2022, this mass country-wide digital mobilisation tapered off.
+A previous growth surge in 2018, due to the removal of the claim to the name requirement, was followed by a similar cooling off period afterwards.